Heather Stefanson: 2022 budget

+Affordability measures

+On August 31, 2022, Stefanson announced a Family Affordability Package that included $87 million in measures to offset the rising cost of living for Manitobans.
+The package included an announcement that Manitoba families with children and a household income of less than $175,000 would receive a benefit cheque of $250 for their first child and $200 for each subsequent child, helping an estimated 145,000 families.
+Moreover, low-income seniors with less than $40,000 in family income who claimed an Education Property Tax Credit in 2021 would receive a $300 cheque to help with rising costs.

+As part of the Family Affordability Package, Stefanson also announced the first increase in the basic needs rate for Employment and Income Assistance clients in 20 years, providing EIA general assistance clients without dependent children an extra $50 per month.
+The announcement was praised by the CEO of Manitoba Harvest, a large food bank in the province.

+Criticism

+Over her premiership, polling data has consistently suggested Stefanson to be the most unpopular premier in Canada.

-On January 27, 2022, Stefanson admitted to breaking conflict of interest rules when she failed to disclose over 31 million dollars in property sales.
-As an MLA, Stefanson had listed these properties among her assets, but then stopped when the properties sold and she did not file all required paperwork, but had met with the conflict of interest commissioner.
+On January 27, 2022, Stefanson admitted to breaking conflict of interest rules when she failed to disclose over $31 million in property sales.
+As an MLA, Stefanson had listed these properties among her assets, but then stopped when the properties sold and she did not file the required paperwork, but had met with the conflict of interest commissioner.

-On March 15, Stefanson received widespread criticism for responding to Wab Kinew's question about Krystal Mousseau, an ICU patient who died during a failed transfer to a hospital out of Manitoba with a boast about her son's performance at a hockey game.
-Two days later Stefanson issued a brief written apology.
-The NDP has been calling for an inquiry into circumstances of the death citing a letter from the regional health authority released a letter explaining that the transfer team was lacking critical monitoring equipment and training.
+On March 15, Stefanson received widespread criticism for responding to a question from Wab Kinew, the Leader of the Opposition, about Krystal Mousseau, an ICU patient who died during a failed transfer to a hospital out of Manitoba, for responding by talking about her son's performance at a hockey game.
+Two days later, Stefanson issued a brief written apology.
+Kinew has been calling for an inquiry into circumstances of the death citing a letter from the regional health authority released a letter explaining that the transfer team was lacking critical monitoring equipment and training.
 Additionally, the patient was being given medication at the wrong rate.
-On March 22, Stefanson admitted during a radio interview that she had not reached out to Mousseau's family to offer an apology or condolences.

-Stefanson was criticized for making excuses for the out-of-province transfers saying "Manitoba was no exception, this is what’s happening across the country.", however Saskatchewan and Manitoba were the only provinces that transferred ICU patients out of the province.
-On April 6, Dan Roberts, a critical care physician and professor of medicine at the University of Manitoba, called on the government to open an inquiry into Krystal Mousseau's death.
-He also criticized the Manitoba Progressive Conservative Party for "privatizing and dismantling" much of Manitoba's Air Ambulance Service in 2017 a change that was criticized by physicians who warned this move would compromise patient safety.

-Stefanson's absence from the Royal Manitoba Winter Fair, one of the largest agricultural events in Western Canada, was criticized by many who noted that she consistently is ranked as the most unpopular premier in Canada.
-Stefanson's reason given for missing the fair was she was on vacation with her son for spring break.
-Kelly Saunders, a professor at Brandon University, said she couldn't remember any other premier skipping the event in over 20 years, noting that it was surprising for the premier to miss this important agricultural event in Manitoba's second largest city.
+Dr. John Younes, Manitoba's Chief Medical Examiner, declined to call an inquest into the death.
+On March 1, 2021, Younes wrote to Kinew stating that a "carefully considered medical decision was made to move patients out of province to make room for incoming patients who would otherwise not survive."
+He added that it is not the role of an inquest to "second guess complex medical decisions, particularly those made under horrific circumstances."
+Kinew was later criticised for exploiting Mousseau's death for political gain.